Benefits and financial support

 Booklets and resources

-Benefits if you are unable to work or on a low income
+Benefits if you cannot work or have a low income

 If you work for an employer and take time off sick, you may be able to get sick pay.
-Your employer should try to support you at work.
-They should make reasonable adjustments to help you do your job during and after cancer treatment.
+If you do not get sick pay or your payments are going to end soon, your employer should give you a form called SSP1.
+The form can help you apply for other benefits.

 If you are self-employed, you will not get sick pay.
 But you can still apply for other benefits if you cannot work or your income decreases.